lloydwatkin/buddycloud-webclient-plugins/scrobble/README.md

 Run __php scrobble-to-buddycloud.php__ if there are any errors you will be informed.

+### Template

+You can define a template for posts to buddycloud, these are of the form:

+    ♫ Listening to: %artist% - %track% (%url%) ♫

+In the template the values of %artist%, %track%, and %url% are replaced with the artist name, track name, and Last.fm URL respectively.

 ## Tips

 * Set up on a cron to save you all the work!